Breathe Your Way To Deep Sleep Tonight (+ A Guided Meditation)

 Participants fell asleep faster, stayed asleep throughout the night more frequently, and fell back asleep sooner when they did wake up.

-The following is a guided meditation to help you rest more deeply tonight.
+The following is a guided meditation to help you get a good night’s rest and peaceful sleep tonight.

 It’s based both on ancient yogic and Buddhist wisdom, as well as modern scientific evidence in terms of what’s been proven to work for deep sleep.